 Introduction about CS (Company Secretary)

-Behind every successful man, there is a woman.
-This saying can be twisted a little to suit our purpose- ‘Behind every successful company is a dedicated Company Secretary. ‘
+Behind every successful man is a woman.
+This saying can be twisted a little to suit our purpose: ‘Behind every successful company is a dedicated Company Secretary. ‘

 A company secretary corresponds with the public and hence is also termed the ‘spokesperson’ of the company.
 So let’s embark on a journey to unveil the happenings in the life and making of a company secretary.

-A Company Secretary is a person who ensures compliance with all laws which relate to the working of a company.
-Hence, knowledge about corporate laws and their related rules is mandatory to formalize business deals.
+A Company Secretary ensures compliance with all laws relating to a company’s operation.
+Knowledge of corporate laws and their related rules is mandatory to formalize business deals.
 Apart from being responsible to the company’s shareholders and directors, a company secretary also communicates with the outside world on behalf of the company.
 Hence, they are the ‘face of the company.’

 A company secretary’s role starts from the very moment when the idea of a company’s formation is conceived.
 Although the concept of the formation of a Company Secretary (CS) may vary from company to company, the knowledge and training acquired by company secretaries make them versatile to carry out various functions in Finance, Accounts, Legal Administration, and Personnel areas in addition to their secretarial duties and responsibilities.
 A company secretary is recognized as one of the company’s principal officers by various enactments.
 Company secretaries, thus, occupy a pivotal and versatile position in companies.
 Companies having a paid-up share capital of above Rs.
 Fifty lakhs or more are statutorily required to appoint a whole-time CS.

-The career course of Company Secretary is not only prestigious but is financially rewarding too.
-The post of a Company Secretary is considered respectable in the hierarchy, and this is one of the most important posts a person handles.
+The career course of a Company Secretary is not only prestigious but also financially rewarding.
+The post of a Company Secretary is considered respectable in the hierarchy, and it is one of the most important posts a person handles.
 In this position, one is the mediator between the company and its Board of Directors, government, shareholders, and regulatory authorities.
 They guide the Chairman and the Directors in making the best use of their responsibilities under various laws.

-A company secretary is a top-level employee in a company whose responsibility is to ensure that the company adheres to all the government’s legalities, therefore, advises the directors on various policies and operations of the company.
-To have a company secretary has been made compulsory by a Government Act for large companies.
+A company secretary is a top-level employee in a company whose responsibility is to ensure that the company adheres to all the government’s legalities and, therefore, advises the directors on various policies and operations of the company.
+Having a company secretary has been made compulsory by a government act for large companies.
 Since the boost in the economy in recent years, many companies have grown tremendously, and new companies have emerged.
 Therefore, the need and scope for company secretaries have also increased tremendously over the years.
-To become a company secretary, one must do a professional course under the Institute of Company Secretaries of India (ICSI).
+To become a company secretary, one must take a professional course at the Institute of Company Secretaries of India (ICSI).

 The word secretary in this specialization’s name is misleading for one new to the concept.
 A Company Secretary has nothing to do with regular secretarial work.
 A Company Secretary is a professional whose role in a corporate setup is as an advisor for legal matters.
 As per the Companies Act, a statutory requirement is that companies with a paid-up share capital of a minimum of Rs 50 lakhs must appoint a Company Secretary.
 A Company Secretary is a vital member of the company’s management.

-A company secretary is a person who ensures compliance with all laws which relate to the working of a company.
-Hence, knowledge about corporate laws and their related rules is mandatory to formalize business deals.
+A company secretary ensures compliance with all laws relating to a company’s operation.
+Knowledge of corporate laws and their related rules is mandatory to formalize business deals.
 Apart from being responsible to the company’s shareholders and directors, a company secretary also communicates with the outside world on behalf of the company.
-Hence, they are the face of the company.’
+Hence, they are the face of the company.

 These are some of the duties of a company secretary :